peterpjaspers/yet-another-make/doc/yam.md

 Yam does not support distributed build and distributed build cache.
-This makes Yam not suitable for building huge repositories that are maintained by hundreds or thousands of engineers, like the ones in Google, Microsoft, Amazon, Facebook.
+This makes Yam not suitable for building huge repositories that are maintained by hundreds or thousands of engineers, like those at Google, Microsoft, Amazon, Facebook.

 # A short history of Yam